 Concurrent funding is when your business continues to get more money while you pay down the original business loan.
 Why concurrent funding?
 Get new funding soon after you start paying down your current loan.
 Your business is likely to qualify for new funding several times during the loan.
-Apply below and say you are interested in concurrent funding options.
+Apply below and say you want concurrent funding options.
 Read more if a larger business loan is needed.

 FAQ Frequently asked questions on a concurrent loan for businesses

 A concurrent loan is when the same lender makes another separate loan before their existing loan is paid off.
 The concurrent loan can be as soon as 1 month after funding.

 Why get a concurrent loan instead of redoing the same loan?

 Lenders do not want to refinance the existing loan after only a month or two.
 The numbers in the contract would be wrong.
 As a result, it is easier to do stand alone business loans separately.
 This is especially true if the lenders want to extend more funds frequently such as monthly.

 Won’t my existing lender give me less money because I already owe them?

 The lender will always give you as much as they can.
 If you have a good payment history with them, they usually give you more than other lenders because you have a proven record with them.
 If you need more than they will give, then you can consider other lenders

 What should I do to get a concurrent loan?